shadow-robot/sr_common/README.md

 # Shadow Robot Common stack
-This stack contains the bare minimum for communicating with the Shadow Hand from a remote computer: urdf models and messages.
+This repository contains the bare minimum for communicating with the Shadow Hand from a remote computer: urdf models and messages.